Visiting Gdańsk, Poland: A relaxed 2-day Itinerary for First-Timers

 Parallel to Dluga Street is Mariacka Street, often called the prettiest in Gdańsk.
 Stroll along its picturesque path, admire ornate facades, and explore shops selling amber goods.

 At the end of Mariacka Street, visit St. Mary’s Basilica, the world’s largest brick church.
-Inside, marvel at its grandeur and the astronomical clock, the largest wooden clock of its kind.
+Inside, take in the vast interior and the astronomical clock, the largest wooden clock of its kind.
 For beautiful city views, climb St. Mary’s tower—an additional fee applies.

 Plan Your Visit to St Mary’s Basilica